jakearchibald/wittr/README.md

 Here also you should have the app server at [localhost:8888](http://localhost:8888) and the config server at [localhost:8889](http://localhost:8889).

-And you configure the ports by chaning them in docker-compose.yml before starting
+You can configure the ports by changing them in `docker-compose.yml` before starting:

 ```yml
 ports: